Australia and Oceania

 Customs requirements:

-All types of drugs are prohibited in Thailand.
+All drugs are banned in Thailand.

-The bus mode of transport is the most advantageous.
+Bus transport is the most profitable.

 Local currency: